NLeSC/collab-demos/demos/eecology-annotation-ui/README.md

 The e-Ecology project aims to address some of these problems by integrating two new sources of data into the traditional workflow:

-1. the use of custom-made GPS tracking devices to study individual birds
+1. custom-made GPS tracking devices to study individual birds
-1. the use of Doppler-capable weather radars to observe density of migration
+1. Doppler-capable weather radars to observe density of migration

 This repository/demo pertains to the former.